EY Business Behaviours Test

 Stage 1

-The whole application process will vary depending on the EY region you are applying to.
+Application | The whole application process will vary depending on the EY region you are applying to.
 Some of the stages may not apply, and some may appear in a different sequence.
-However, all will require that you complete an application form.
+However, all will require that you complete an application form. |

 Stage 2

+Online Assessments / EY ONE Assessment | Once your application has been reviewed and successfully passed screening, you will have to answer some apitutde tests.
+The selection of tests will depend upon the role you are applying for but it will usually be a combination of numerical, verbal, logical, and situational judgement.
 The EY ONE Assessment is a blended assessment where you are required to take three tests: strengths-based (sjt), problem solving and numerical reasoning.
 You may be required to video record your answers for the strengths-based answers.
-This stage is all about giving you a feel for real scenarios you might face in this role at EY, as well as showcasing what it’s like to work at EY.
+This stage is all about giving you a feel for real scenarios you might face in this role at EY, as well as showcasing what it’s like to work at EY. |

 Stage 3

-Upon passing the psychometric tests, you will then be asked to take part in an interview.
+Interview | Upon passing the psychometric tests, you will then be asked to take part in an interview.
 Typically, in an interview you will be given a set of questions to respond to.
 You will then use the software provided to record your responses to these questions.
 Responses are typically 30 seconds to a minute long.
 Use the freedom here to plan your responses to the questions well, even if that means redoing the recording.
-Ensure that your answers are relevant to the questions asked.
+Ensure that your answers are relevant to the questions asked. |

 Stage 4

-For the final stage of the process you will be invited to an assessment centre and asked to take part in some exercises:
+Assessment Centre | For the final stage of the process you will be invited to an assessment centre and asked to take part in some exercises:

 Join those now working at top companies